Innkeepers Steve and Dave’s 2025 Provincetown Dining Guide

 There are all sorts of potentially exciting changes to the Ptown dining scene for 2025.
 Keep checking here for the latest news.

-Helltown Kitchen is relocating to the much larger space previously housing Spindlers and then the Mews temporary pop-up. .
+Helltown Kitchen has relocated to the much larger space previously housing Spindlers and then the Mews temporary pop-up.

-Provincetown Brewing Company is relocating to the Crown and Anchor.
-Details not yet announced.
+Provincetown Brewing Company has relocated to the Crown and Anchor.

 Calyspso Cove is the new restaurant occupying the second floor space overlooking Commercial Street that formerly housed Terraza.
 They are featuring a Caribbean menu and cocktail list.